Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/puzzle-construction/puzzle.md

     If a piece is visible from the outside of the puzzle, it should be stickered, using an extra color if necessary.

-    Some puzzles with real-world designs leave faces of pieces unstickered; this is not adivised in Hyperspeedcube.
+    Some puzzles with real-world designs leave faces of pieces unstickered; this is not advised in Hyperspeedcube.
 It is much better to sticker them using an extra color, and let the user hide them if they would like to.

 ```lua title="Examples using puzzle:carve()"
 local sym = cd'bc3'